apoorv098/Fake-news-detection/README.md

 # Fake-news-detection
-This repository contains the source code for fake news detection project.
+This repository contains the source code for fake news detection project using ML and DL models.